personium/website/src/contributor/README.md

 ## Document maintenance and improvement

-Please refer to the following documents when you point out the deficiency and improve the Personium document.
+Please refer to the following guideline(s) when you want to help maintaining and improving the documents.

 * [How to participate in document maintenance and improvement](../document-writer/README.md)